 - KS activity log continuation

-You will be allocated an individual eDofE account which can be accessed via smart phone, tablet, laptop or PC.
-You are required to enter personal details, along with submitting activity ideas for approval by the DofE Manger.
+You will be allocated an individual eDofE account which can be accessed via smartphone, tablet, laptop or PC.
+You are required to enter personal details, along with submitting activity ideas for approval by the DofE Manager.